 This new IoT blockchain service from IBM enables the asset data to validate business conditions in an immutable decentralized ledger.
 These business conditions can be related to time, place and origin.
 When one element of the blockchain makes a promise, then this Internet of Things –Blockchain initiative enforces it and ensures that all the transactions adhere to a standard set of instructions.

-In 2016, roughly 8.7 billion devices were connected in the IoT ecosystem.
+In 2016, roughly 8.7 billion devices were connected to the IoT ecosystem.
 By 2020, there will be more than 20 billion connected devices.
 It would be a mammoth task identifying, verifying and authenticating these sensors and other devices.
 Equally daunting will be the task of creating foolproof IoT applications that can withstand malware and other forms of cyber-attacks.
 Interestingly, roughly 37% of these devices would be used by enterprises and the rest by consumers.

-In a recent survey, 90 % developers said that there was little or no safety in the present Internet of Things devices.
+In a recent survey, 90 % of developers said that there was little or no safety in the present Internet of Things devices.
 Another 95% said that they felt pressured into rushing IoT applications into the marketplace without any adequate safeguards.

 They are so right.
-Only last year, hackers forced Netflix and Twitter to shut down their services after launching a series of DDos attacks.
+Only last year, hackers forced Netflix and Twitter to shut down their services after launching a series of DDoS attacks.

 In the IoT ecosystem, where billions of devices are connected with each other, the information interchange can be verified by blockchain technology.
 The decentralized nature of this technology removes the need for centralized control.
 This in turn ensures that all the devices act smartly with nil chances of a system failure.
-Hackers cannot launch DDos attacks and neither can they upload malware to stop the network from functioning.
+Hackers cannot launch DDoS attacks and neither can they upload malware to stop the network from functioning.

 The new blockchain service for IoT rests on four pillars or benefits.
-These can be used by industry as part of implementing the IIoT strategy.
+These can be used by the industry as part of implementing the IIoT strategy.

-IBM has indeed re-imagined the blockchain technology.
+IBM has indeed re-imagined blockchain technology.
 Its new service ensures that the IoT industry will be immune to system shutdowns, delays and external attacks.